 - You can speak at local events or workshops to build your credibility and meet other people in your niche.

 - Teach classes in-person or online.
-I’ve taught four in-person workshops and have an online photography class specifically for bloggers who want to learn how to use their camera and shoot gorgeous images for their blog and Instagram.
+I’ve taught four in-person workshops for bloggers who want to learn how to use their camera and shoot gorgeous images for their blog and Instagram.

 - Guest post for blogs or platforms who have the same target audience or customers as you do.

 - Market whatever you want to do more of.

 - If you’re a graphic designer and you love creating wedding invitations and want to do more of them, you’re definitely going to want to make those prominent in your portfolio.

 - This may attract other types of jobs than just the niche you intend so it’s up to you what you want to say yes or no to.